Sandybro9001/vast-oceans-notes/magic-item-log.md

 - Scarf of Protection +1
 - Ring of Resisance
 - Ring of Jumping
+- ring of evasion
 - Stone of Good Luck
 - Eyes of Minute Seeing
+- Ring of Spell storing
 - Tome of the Stilled Tongue
 - Rod of the Pactkeeper +1
 - +1 Longsword